dapplo/Dapplo.CaliburnMicro/README.md

 - Some UI components like System-tray icon, menus, wizard are provided with a MVVM first approach.
 - Automatically style your Views via MahApps (if there is a reference to the Dapplo.CaliburnMicro.Metro.dll this will be used automatically)

-THIS IS WORK IN PROGRESS, especially the dotnet core 3.0 support.
+THIS IS WORK IN PROGRESS, especially the dotnet core 3.0 support!

 Available Packages: